sayborduu/privgpt/privacy policy.md

 ## What kind of personal information does PrivGPT collect from users?

 PrivGPT uses @vercel/analytics (free) and Google Analytics to analyze traffic.
 The information collected includes your browser name, referrer, country, and operating system.
-Additionally, we may collect information about your chats with any AI, but this data is saved on your device and you're the only one that can read that data.
+Additionally, we may collect information about errors, but remember that the chat is saved on your device and you're the only one that can read that data.
 Google Analytics helps us understand how users interact with our website and enables us to improve the user experience.
 To learn more about how Google Analytics collects and processes data, please visit [https://www.google.com/policies/privacy/partners/](https://www.google.com/policies/privacy/partners/).

 *Data Retention:* The information collected through Google Analytics is retained for a period of 2 months.

 ## How does PrivGPT use the personal information it collects?

-The personal information collected through analytics is mainly used to improve how our website and services function per browser, operating system, and other factors.
+The personal information collected through **analytics** is mainly used to improve how our website and services function per browser, operating system, and other factors.

 ## Does PrivGPT share personal information with third parties?
 If so, who?

 When you send text to any AI, the information will be shared with the corresponding AI maintainer.
-For example, text sent to gpt-4 goes to OpenAI, Bard to Google, and gpt-4-poe to Poe.
+For example, text sent to gpt-4 goes to OpenAI, Bard to Google, and claude-instant-100k to Poe.
 There may be more models, and this information is only used to generate a chat response for you.

 ## How does PrivGPT protect the security of personal information?